ramirezmz/ramirezmz/README.md

 ## About me...

-- :telescope: I’m working as a Software Engineer Jr and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer Jr at _Simbiose Ventures_ and contributing to frontend and backend for building web applications.

-- :seedling: I love to travel, eat and cook
+- :seedling: I have have a beautiful family!

 - :zap: In my free time, I watch movies(series, animes or films) and play soccer or videogames.